galaxi3021/coffeepy/README.md

 # COFFEE PY

-A demo project for the course of comercial programing at Universidad Mesoamericana https://mesoamericana.edu.gt
+A demo project for the course of commercial programing at Universidad Mesoamericana https://mesoamericana.edu.gt

 ## Features